 - discuss each system’s advantages and disadvantages, and

-- give some real-world examples to help with comparison.
+- give some real-world examples to help with comparing the two technologies.

 What’s the Difference Between RFID and Barcode?

-While barcode scanners require a line of sight to scan each code individually, RFID scanners can read multiple codes at once.
+While barcode scanners require a line of sight to scan each code individually, RFID scanners can read multiple codes at once, which can help streamline operations.
 RFID systems are much more efficient for scanning a large number of items but can be more expensive and require more setup than barcodes.
 On the other hand, barcode systems can sometimes be more accurate but are less durable and secure than RFID.

 What is RFID?

 RFID stands for radio-frequency identification, which uses radio waves to transmit information from RFID tags to an RFID reader.
 A tag contains a sensor attached to an antenna that enables the transmission of data to the reader.
 Each sensor typically contains unique identifiers, and a reader can simultaneously scan more than 100 tags and does not require line of sight visibility.
 This makes it easy to automate certain processes that would otherwise require extra time and resources, and be subject to human error.